 In terms of eating, as I mentioned above, she has changed her usual feeding behavior recently.
 Last month she was still eating every two hours during the day, and now she eats every 2 1/2- 3 hours.
 She also went from 30-45 minute nursing sessions to sessions that sometimes only last 5 minutes!
 Again, this abrupt change has me a little concerned, but she is still having plenty of wet diapers and she keeps gaining weight.
 She took a bottle for the first time since she was in the NICU, but only really once and now she refuses it.
 I was hoping she wouldn’t mind a bottle so I could get out of the house a little more, but I guess we’ll have to wait a little longer.
 Last month I mentioned her irregular stools, and unfortunately they haven’t changed.
 I am still not eating dairy products, and this week have cut out soy products too.
 Her pediatrician is aware that the condition is persisting, but doesn’t seem too concerned since she doesn’t have any other signs of discomfort and her weight gain is good.
 She also still has thrush, and it is proving very difficult to get rid of entirely!

 Sleep has definitely been the most difficult aspect of her life.
 Last month she was having trouble sleeping during the day, and that hasn’t really changed.
 Well, to clarify, she is actually sleeping very well during the day now, but not in her bed.
 Now she takes almost all of her naps in the baby carrier, which means I spend about 3-4 hours pacing around my house each day while she sleeps.
 I can sit down for some of the time, but usually after 10 minutes of me sitting she starts to stir so I have to stand up and keep walking around.
 Our little princess is very particular!
 We are going to try and use a long weekend Dave has off from work to start training her to sleep in her bed during the day.
 We bought her an eve baby mattress(Use my Eve mattress discount code) which she will probably like, anyway I expect this will involve lots of crying, which is why we’re doing it when Dave will be home (I can’t stand to hear her cry!).
-Thankfully, she still has no problem sleeping in her crib at night, but she isn’t even close to sleeping through the night.
+We also bought an air conditioner installed by a trusted air conditioning installation team. thankfully, she still has no problem sleeping in her crib at night, but she isn’t even close to sleeping through the night.
 Her bedtime routine consists of a bath at 6 PM, then a lotion massage and pajamas put on, followed by a long feeding session at 6:30 PM.
 She usually nurses for about 45-60 minutes because she knows it’s her last time to eat before bedtime, then I put her in bed at about 7:30 PM.
 Unfortunately, I still see her 3-4 more times before the morning.
 Her waking times are kind of sporadic (sometimes sleeping for 4-5 hours, sometimes only 1 1/2-2 hours).
 I’d say that I average 5-6 hours of broken sleep each night.
 I am PRAYING that next month’s report will have an average that is at least an hour more…

 In regards to her physical development, she is tolerating tummy time a bit more these days.
 She used to cry within 30 seconds of being placed on her stomach, but now she will go a few minutes before she starts to fuss.
 She LOVES to be put on her play mat, and now reaches for and grabs some of the toys hanging around her.
 There is a tiger that plays music and has lights that flash, which hangs in the center of her play mat, and she is obsessed with it.
 As soon as we turn it on she just smiles and giggles and stares at it.
 She can entertain herself for up to 15 minutes on the play mat, which is a big change from last month.